decentralized-identity/trust-establishment/spec/v1/spec.md

 **Example 6 - Pizza Store**

-A piza store, identified by `did:example:round-n-proud` is publishing a list of their chosen vendors, including which products they are willing to purchase for each vendor.
+A pizza store, identified by `did:example:round-n-proud` is publishing a list of their chosen vendors, including which products they are willing to purchase for each vendor.
 This is useful for the vendors, and fans of _Round n' Proud_ everywhere that want to try to re-create the pizza at home.

 ::: example
   ```json